Isaac Smith (footballer): AFL career

 In 2022 Smith became the oldest player to win the Norm Smith Medal for best on ground in an AFL grand final during Geelong's grand final win over the Sydney Swans, posting 32 disposals and 12 marks to go along with 3 goals in the 81 point win.

+On 10 August 2023, Smith announced his retirement from AFL, effective at the end of the season.

 Personal life

 Smith completed a Masters of Business Administration at Swinburne University.